General Information

 The tower has faced problems attracting tenants due to the absence of all the necessary permits from the local fire department, and consequent impossibility to obtain the official occupancy permit (eventually obtained at end of June 2017).
 Following a report in June 2017, approximately 60% of its office space has been leased out, but only 33% of those tenants have moved in, leaving entire floors of the tower completely empty; the luxury J hotel has also yet to open.
 The tenants of the tower include Alibaba, Intesa Sanpaolo and AllBright Law Offices.

-Text imported from Wikipedia article "Shanghai Tower" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Shanghai Tower" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants